alessandro-gentilini/knuth-interview-2006/README.md

 like it.

-In fact, although I had written several compilers, and I knew a lot about compilers, I hadn’t invented any of the ideas in those compilers.
+In fact, although I had written several compilers, and I knew a lot about compilers, I hadn't invented any of the ideas in those compilers.
 I had just applied ideas that I had learned from other people.
 And so everybody else I could think of, who was able to write a book about compilers, I also, as far as I could see, they were pretty biased and slanted.
-They would mention their own method, and they wouldn’t mention anybody else’s method.
-But I was the only person I knew who didn’t have this axe to grind.
+They would mention their own method, and they wouldn't mention anybody else's method.
+But I was the only person I knew who didn't have this axe to grind.
 I had never invented anything myself, I was just a writer, I could present everybody else's idea, in a way that was consistent, and wouldn't distort the picture the way they would, if they wrote it.
 You know, anyway, this is in the